 If a program can engage and retain them, people will show positive change.

-Both day and evening hours are available and can be tailored to meet the needs of each individual.
+Program Schedule: Both day and evening hours are available and the schedule can be tailored based on one's needs.